clawio/clawioctl/README.md

-# cli
-ClawIO Command Line Interface
+This repository contains the ClawIO Terminal Controller